Episode I: A New Nope

 I fell out of the fanfiction circuit when I started trying to write for my own benefit with my own characters.
 (You may have read my website, Pearl River Flow) I got a full time job, a wife, a hobby, a creative outlet.
 There was no more need for Star Wars writing.
 No more need for the endless conjectures and hypotheticals.

 I kept the Star Wars fix fed.
 I played Knights of the Old Republic, even though they were centered around Jedi.
 I found Star Wars: The Old Republic to be an extraordinary roleplaying and Star Wars outlet - finally, I had a populated setting where I could live out Star Wars and didn’t have to be a Jedi or a Sith.
-Garrett made a comeback, as a smuggler with a shotgun and a stealth belt and a lot of drugs - a character class so tailor-made to his forum stories that I still half-wonder if some Bioware employee wasn’t lazily reading through what I’d written in his time LP coming up smuggler flare.
+Garrett made a comeback, as a smuggler with a shotgun and a stealth belt and a lot of drugs - a character class so tailor-made to his forum stories that I still half-wonder if some Bioware employee wasn’t lazily reading through what I’d written when he was coming up with smuggler flare.

 As far as I was concerned, this was what Star Wars was going to be from there on: Space fights and hanging around in space station bars slinging the lingo, making sure that people were drinking Corellian Whiskey and Whyvren’s Reserve instead of vodka, calling guns “slugthrowers,” making sure that people had neutronium instead of steel, duracrete instead of concrete, and duraplast instead of plastic.

 It was good enough for what I was doing - not much Star Wars.
 It was done, now.
 The movies were in the rear view, George Lucas wasn’t doing them anymore, and the games weren’t happening.